saptarshibasu/cassandra-study/README.md

 * A hint doesn't count as a succesful replica write, unless the consistency level is ANY
 * As the replica node receives the write request, it immediately writes the data to the commit log
 * Next the replica node writes the data to a memtable
-* If the row caching is used and the eow is in the cache, it is invalidated
+* If the row caching is used and the row is in the cache, it is invalidated
 * If the write causes either the commit log or memtable to pass their maximum thresholds, a flush is scheduled to run
 * After responding to the client, the node executes a flush if one was scheduled
 * After the flush is complete, additional tasks are scheduled to check if compaction is necessary and then schedule the compaction, if necessary